Do you dream of starting your own business? Before you take the plunge, be sure business ownership is right for you by analyzing these five key areas.

 Starting a business offers the exciting opportunity to pursue your passions while building something that’s uniquely yours.
 Still, entrepreneurship isn’t something to be taken lightly.

-According to a recent survey, are launched in the U.S. each month.
+NPR reports that there were 5.4 million new business applications filed in 2021.
 Unfortunately, many of those don’t survive to see their five-year anniversaries.
 Moreover, some startup founders lack the personalities and traits needed to excel at being their own bosses.

 If you want to avoid being another statistic, it’s important to assess all the factors that contribute to a business’ success before quitting your day job.
 Here are some steps to take before deciding if starting a business is right for you.

 The fact that you have a creative idea and the willingness to work hard doesn’t mean it’s the right time for you to start a business.
 Before embarking on a career as an entrepreneur, take a moment to assess other factors in your life, such as family concerns, financial issues, and the availability of those team members who will play a vital role in the formation of your company.
 After all, you don’t want your dream business to fail because your focus is on personal issues, such as taking care of a new baby or an ailing parent.
 Similarly, you don’t want to waste time waiting around for business partners to do what they promised.